FeiWang1119/docs/c++/Effective-C++.md

 - Compilers enforce bitwise constness, but you should program using logical constness.
 - When const and non-const member functions have essentially identical implementations, code duplication can be avoided by having the non-const version call the const version.

+## Item 5: Know what functions C++ silently writes and calls

+Things to Remember

+- Compilers may implicitly generate a class's default constructor, copy constructor, copy assignment operator, and destructor.

+## Item 6: Explicitly disallow the use of compiler-generated functions you do not want